Asiatic Lily: How To Care For Asiatic Lilies

 Plants provide a long season of bloom (up to 1 month), with flowers facing mostly upward, and some provide a very light scent on warm, windless days.

-How To Plant Asiatic Lily Bulbs
+How To Plant Asian Lily Bulbs

 Plant Asian lily flower bulbs in early spring or fall before frost in fertile, well-drained soil.
 This allows the plants to develop a good root system.